emretuncer256/PostmanClone-Python/README.md

 ## Using The App
 1. Download the executable file from the release section.
-2. When application launches, it should look like this:
+2. When application launches, it should look like this:<br>
 ![Postman Clone App ready to run](images/Screenshot-1.png)
-3. Fill in your API URL and hit Get:
+3. Fill in your API URL and hit Get:<br>
 ![Postman Clone App results](images/Screenshot-2.png)

 ## Upcoming Changes